apoz/Performance-Cookbooks/Linux_Performance_Tools.md

 apoz@apoz-VirtualBox:~$ uptime
  16:33:49 up 0 min,  1 user,  load average: 1,73, 0,49, 0,17
  ```
+ On Linux systems, these numbers include processes wanting to run on CPU, as well as processes blocked in uninterruptible I/O (usually disk I/O).
+This gives a high level idea of resource load (or demand), but can’t be properly understood without other tools.
+Worth a quick look only.

 * Measure of resource demand: CPU + disks
 * Time constants of 1, 5 and 15 minutes
 * If the load > # CPUs it may mean CPU saturation